 Q: You have successfully navigated three careers.
 What advice would you give someone who wants to take the lead in a sales role or move into a sales role?

 A: When I run into something that I can’t get past, I educate myself.
 There are always going to be times when you have a knowledge gap, and it’s up to you to fill it.
 I think that sometimes we rely on other people to give us that information, but I take the ownership to close that learning gap.

-My final piece of advice is to go after the career you want.
-Often, I think we set the career bar too low due to fear of the unknown.
-The worst a company can say to you is “no.” That’s not too bad.
-I mean, in sales we get used to hearing no, right?
-If a wall goes up, go around it, dig a hole under it, or climb over it.
-Whatever you do, stay the course That’s all I can say: stay the course.
+My final piece of advice is to go after what you want.
+Often, I think we set the bar too low.
+The worst that a company can say to you is “no.” That’s not that bad.
+I mean, in sales we get used to that right?
+Just stay the course.
+That’s all I can say: stay the course.

 Chief Learning Officer, SIS

 Cherilynn Castleman, Global Sales Keynote Speaker/Trainer/Executive Coach, has been a sales executive for 20+ years.
 With her natural talent for teaching and a drive to sell, Cherilynn uses her skills to coach and train other executives and sales professionals.
 Author of What’s In the CARDS?
 5 Post Pandemic Sales Strategies

 Sistas in Sales, LLC (SIS) is a community for women of color sales professionals to network, advance their careers and most importantly, find sisterhood – offering events, thriving Slack community with companies hiring now, and career coaching services.
 Learn more about Sistas In Sales membership here, connect with us on LinkedIn, Instagram, Facebook, and Twitter.